Event panel in discussion

 Conducting Public Records Searches Using the Copyright Public Records System

-This latest webinar is the third in a series focused on helping users understand how to search the Copyright Public Records System (CPRS).
-Prior webinars in this series provide walkthroughs of CPRS’s simple and advanced search capabilities and can be viewed on our website:
+On September 25 at 1:00 pm eastern time, the U.S. Copyright Office hosted a webinar: Conducting Public Records Searches Using the Copyright Public Records System.
+This was the third in a series focused on helping users understand how to search the Copyright Public Records System (CPRS).
+Prior webinars in this series provided walkthroughs of CPRS's simple and advanced search capabilities and can be viewed on our website:

-The upcoming webinar builds on the previous sessions and is geared for users already familiar with CPRS.
-It will cover the latest features in CPRS, discuss search scenarios, answer frequently asked questions, and share highlights from public survey feedback.
-There will be an opportunity for questions and answers.
+This webinar built on the previous sessions and was geared for users already familiar with CPRS.
+It covered the latest features in CPRS, discussed search scenarios, answered frequently asked questions, and shared highlights from public survey feedback.
+There also was an opportunity for questions and answers.

 In June 2025, the U.S. Copyright Office replaced its Online Public Catalog with CPRS, a significantly enhanced module with advanced search capabilities, filters, and improved interfaces for public users and Office staff.
 CPRS provides copyright registration and recordation data from 1978 to the present and searchable metadata for over 4 million registration applications from 1898 to 1945.
 CPRS is the second component of the Office's Enterprise Copyright System (ECS) to be made publicly available.